nghttp2/nghttp2/README.rst

 * Boost::System
 * Boost::Thread

-Server API is designed to build HTTP/2 server very easily to utilize C++11 anonymous function and closure.
-The bare minimum example of HTTP/2 server looks like this:
+The server API is designed to build an HTTP/2 server very easily to utilize C++11 anonymous functions and closures.
+The bare minimum example of an HTTP/2 server looks like this:

 .. code-block:: cpp